 Democracies control the vast majority of the world economy – roughly 70%.
-The remainder (28%) is controlled by a mix of authoritarian regimes and what the Economist Intelligence Unit calls “hybrid regimes” meaning they have a mix of authoritarian and democratic features.
+The remainder (28%) is controlled by a mix of authoritarian regimes and what the Economist Intelligence Unit calls “hybrid regimes”, meaning they have a mix of authoritarian and democratic features.

 I think this is important because I feel that democracies are often shown as powerless to affect authoritarian regimes, or even in imminent danger of being overpowered by them.
-This leads to the perception of a hard choice between confrontation and conflict on one hand, and acquiesence and tacit approval of human rights abuses on the other.
+This leads to the perception of a hard choice between confrontation and conflict on one hand, and acquiescence and tacit approval of human rights abuses on the other.

 But democracies have significant economic leverage, which could be used to peacefully advance causes like democracy and human rights.